nkh/ftl/config/ftl/etc/man/ftl.md

 	Run user command «˽u»
 	command propmpt «:»

-	the scripts are either bash scripts that are sourced or executables written in any language.
+	the scripts are either
+		- bash scripts that are sourced (can change *ftl* state)

-		Look at $FTL_CONFIG/user_commands/01_example
-		Look at $FTL_CONFIG/user_commands/02_example (executable bash)

-- run commands creating a background shell pane
+		- executables written in any language

+	Look in $FTL_CONFIG/user_commands for documentation and examples.

+- from the command prompt

 	Run commands «:» # implemented in "$FTL_CFG/etc/extra_commands/shell"

-		You are prompted, with edit, history, and completion, for a command:
+	You are prompted, with edit/history/completion, for a command:

 		- «empty answer» 	Cancel

 		- ^[1-9][0-9]*$ 	Goto entry

 		- ^etags		Chose tagging method

 		- "load_tags"		Load tags from a file

 		- ^tree			display a tree in a popup pane

 		- shortcut		run the *ftl* command

-			- bound function	run the *ftl* command matching the shortcut
+		- bound function	run the *ftl* command

-			- user_command [args]   run command
+		- user_command [args]   run the user command

-			- ^command [args]	run command
+		- external command	See 'External command' below

-			- ^-s command [args]	run command, once per selection

-			- ^-b command [args]	run command, separate bash

-			- ^-bs command [args]	run command, separate bash, once per selection

-	switch to shell pane «!»

-	switch back from pane «tmux-prefix+L»
+## External Commands

+*ftl* has one _session-shell_, a pane running bash, where your external commands are run by default.

+*ftl* can also run you external commands in a separate shell in the *ftl* session with *ftl_shell*, this is useful when running commands that take time to complete.

+You can also run a command on each selected entry with *ftl_xargs*.

-	When a commands fails *ftl* adds a '!' in the header.
-Switch to the tmux ftl session to see the error.
+When a command fails *ftl* will add a '!' in the header.

-	Command that takes time to complete
-		tbd

-## Shell Panes
-	Shell pane «s»
-		moving from shell pane to ftl and from ftl to shell pane

-	Shell pane with selected files «S»
-	Shell pane, zoomed out «not asssigned»

-	Cd to shell pane «⇈0/°»
-		synch shell pane directory to ftl
+	Run command  «:»
+		command [args]

+		*ftl_session* command [command args]

+		*ftl_xargs* command [command args]

-	Send selection to shell pane «X»
+	Switch to session-shell pane «!»

+	Switch back from tmux pane «tmux-prefix+L»

 # FILES AND DIRECTORIES